The “Hitting Rock Bottom” Myth

 - Mental health.

-The “rock bottom” theory would imply that treatment will not be effective until most or all of these resources are damaged or lost completely.
-The rock bottom myth paints a devastating picture — only someone who has lost it all (e.g., someone who’s homeless, unemployed, and sick) can truly benefit from getting help.
+Hitting “rock bottom” would imply that treatment will not be effective until most or all of these resources are damaged or lost completely.
+The rock bottom myth paints a devastating picture—only someone who has lost it all (e.g. someone who’s homeless, unemployed, and sick) can truly benefit from getting help.

-Delayed response leads to increased likelihood of harmful physical and mental consequences.
+Delayed response leads to an increased likelihood of harmful physical and mental consequences.

 Finding a Better Way: Raising the Bottom

 Supporters of the person using substances can aid in “raising the bottom” by avoiding the risk of enabling current use.
 By allowing natural, negative consequences to occur, the probability of the addicted individual seeing the need for treatment can increase.
-For example, clearly stating the consequences of continuing use or not getting treatment, such as no longer receiving money for rent, may provide the motivation to enter a program.
-This serves to provide a crisis point that builds motivation instead of waiting until the addict “loses it all.”
+For example, clearly stating the consequences of continuing use or not getting treatment—such as no longer receiving money for rent—may provide the person with the motivation they need to enter a drug rehab program.
+This creates a crisis point that builds motivation, as opposed to waiting until the individual “loses it all.”

 At the same time, the bottom can be raised by encouraging healthy behaviors.
-To complete this, a friend or family member can:
+To do so, a friend or family member can:

 - Allow the addicted individual to resolve his or her own personal conflicts.